PyretAutograder/pyret-autograder/DESIGN.md

-# Pyret DCIC Autograder Design
+# Pyret Autograder Design

 ## Motivation

+Autograders should be mutually beneficial to both students--allowing instantaneous actionable feedback--and course staff--allowing more energy to be spent on feedback on design and quality rather than functionality.

 ### Testing